-In 2017 Global Hemp Group (GHG) and Marijuana Company of America (MCOA) launched a multi-phase commercial hemp project in northeast New Brunswick, Canada.
-This marked the return of industrial hemp to a region where it had been tried 20 years earlier, but failed to take off due to lack of market opportunities at the time.
-With Phase One now complete, the Partners are moving forward with Phase Two; commercial cultivation (125+ acres) and extraction of cannabinoids, as will be allowed with the upcoming legislative changes expected by mid 2018.
+In 2017 Global Hemp Group (GHG) in joint venture with Marijuana Company of America (MCOA) launched a multi-phase commercial hemp project in northeast New Brunswick, Canada.
+This marked the return of industrial hemp to a region where it had been tried 20 years earlier but failed to take off due to lack of market opportunities at the time.
+With the initial phase complete, the Partners moved forward with Phase Two; commercial cultivation and extraction of cannabinoids.

 The final phase of the project will be the implementation of the Company’s Hemp Agro-Industrial Zone (HAIZ).
 The HAIZ focuses on the development of an industrial cluster around the hemp crop, which will ensure a market for farmers, year-round manufacturing job opportunities for the region, and a model for the Company to attract and develop additional HAIZ projects in other regions in both Canada and the United States.
 This strategy is expected to create a consistent revenue stream for years to come.

-Contracts have now been signed with the initial group of four farmers, who began seeding this season’s 125-acre industrial hemp crop last week.
-The farmers participating in the project in 2018 are located throughout the northeastern region of New Brunswick, Canada, making for a good cross section of results for research conducted on the behavior of the crop across that region.
+Four farmers were contracted to grow hemp on 125 acres in the region in 2018.
+The goal of the project is to increase the acreage under cultivation to more than 1,000 acres within three years.
+The farmers participating in this year’s cultivation are located throughout the northeastern region of New Brunswick.
 The distribution of farms will maximize the demonstration effect and will facilitate the recruitment of additional farmers in the following years.
 This carefully selected group of farmers will actively participate in addressing the introduction of this new crop across different regions.

 A THREE PHASE PROJECT